davewatters/js-blackjack/README.md

 ### Bugs

 1. A screen reader picked up the red card suits (Hearts & Diamonds) as black - e.g it read "black heart".
 This is because this is the full name the underlying HTML entity (see https://www.w3schools.com/charsets/ref_utf_symbols.asp).
-Note: there is a also a White Heart Suit entity which uses just the outline of the shapes. [ Thanks to my mentor Daisy McGirr for the screen reader test ]
+Note: there is a also a White Heart Suit entity which uses just the outline of the shapes. [ Thanks to my mentor Daisy McGirr for mentioning the screen reader test ]
-    - fix: disp red card to screen reader (bug: SR reads red suit as black)
+    - to fix: disp red card to screen reader (bug: SR reads red suit as black)
-1. fix: ensure that shufffling msg is seen by using modal
+1. to fix: ensure that shufffling msg is seen by using modal
-1. fix: when five cards are drawn and not bust, dealer plays next
+1. to fix: when five cards are drawn and not bust, dealer plays next
-1. fix: fix the way aces are calculated if draw ace and one in hand
+1. to fix: fix the way aces are calculated if draw ace and one in hand

 <!---  --->
 <!--- end of testing section --->